allbecauseyoutoldmeso/CV/README.md

 I'm good at learning - getting to grips with unfamiliar tools and languages, hunting down answers to difficult questions, and sometimes just nagging at a problem until it surrenders.

 Skills I've tackled in the past include teaching, working as a Junior Doctor, graphic design, animal care and organic farming.
-I love fresh challenges, and am good at adapting to new environments.
+I love fresh challenges, and I'm good at adapting to new environments.

 ## Education

 #### Makers Academy
-* A solid grounding in Ruby and JavaScript (plus jQuery) along with relevant testing frameworks.
+* A solid grounding in Ruby and JavaScript along with relevant testing frameworks.
 * Familiarity with common front-end languages, and with web app frameworks such as Rails and Node.js.
 * Experience of and enthusiasm for pair-coding and teamwork.
 * A firm belief in TDD.